zhihanyue/ts2vec/README.md

 # TS2Vec

-This repository contains the official implementation for the paper [Learning Timestamp-Level Representations for Time Series with Hierarchical Contrastive Loss](https://arxiv.org/abs/2106.10466).
+This repository contains the official implementation for the paper [TS2Vec: Towards Universal Representation of Time Series](https://arxiv.org/abs/2106.10466).

 ## Requirements